Integrate bots

 Attachments

-If your bot wants to send images, other media types, or files then it will need to use the Enterprise Communications APIs multi-part message option to do this.
-When using this part 1 should be the associated message text that accompanies the media or file, and the subsequent parts are the media / files.
-The media / files can be sent in the call to send using either Base64 encoded data or referring to a URL that links to the media / file.
+When using this, part one should be the associated message text that accompanies the media or file, and the subsequent parts are the media or files.
+The media or files can be sent in the call to send using either Base64 encoded data or referring to a URL that links to the media or file.

 {